2. x86 Assembly and Call Stack

 At runtime, the operating system gives the program an address space to store any state necessary for program execution.
 You can think of the address space as a large, contiguous chunk of memory.
 Each byte of memory has a unique address.

 The size of the address space depends on your operating system and CPU architecture.
 In a 32-bit system, memory addresses are 32 bits long, which means the address space has \(2^{32}\) bytes of memory.
 In a 64-bit system, memory addresses are 64 bits long.
-(Sanity check: how big is the address space in this system?2) In this class, unless otherwise stated we’ll be using 32-bit systems.
+(Sanity check: how big is the address space in a 64-bit system?2) In this class, unless otherwise stated we’ll be using 32-bit systems.

 However, this is hard to read, so we usually draw memory as a grid of bytes.
-In the grid, the bottom-left element has address 0x00000000, and the top-right element has address 0xFFFFFFFF.
-Addresses increase as you move from left to right and from bottom to top.
+In the grid, the bottom-left element has address 0x00000000

 Although we can draw memory as a grid with annotations and labels, remember that the program only sees a huge array of raw bytes.
 It is up to the programmer and the compiler to manipulate this chunk of raw bytes to create objects like variables, pointers, arrays, and structs.

-• The code section contains the executable instructions of the program (i.e. the code itself).
+- The code section contains the executable instructions of the program (i.e., the code itself).
 Recall that the assembler and linker output raw bytes that can be interpreted as machine code.
 These bytes are stored in the code section.

 2.4.
 Little-endian words

 x86 is a little-endian system.
 This means that when storing a word in memory, the least significant byte is stored at the lowest address, and the most significant byte is stored at the highest address.
-For example, here we are storing the word 0x44332211 in memory:
+For example, here we are storing the word 0x44332211

-Note that the least significant byte 0x11 is stored at the lowest address, and the most significant byte 0x44 is stored at the highest address.
+is stored at the lowest address, and the most significant byte 0x44

 Because we work with words so often, sometimes we will write words on the memory diagram instead of individual bytes.
 Each word is 4 bytes, so each row of the diagram has exactly one word.